tc39/proposal-smart-pipelines/readme.md

 ### Expressive versatility
-JavaScript is a language rich with [expressions of numerous kinds][MDN operator predecence], each of which may usefully transform data from one form to another.
+JavaScript is a language rich with [expressions of numerous kinds][MDN operator precedence], each of which may usefully transform data from one form to another.
 There is **no single type** of expression that forms a **majority of used expressions**.